mxro01/ai-api-fuzzer/README.md

 # Intelligent REST API Fuzzing with Reinforcement Learning and LLM Support

 This repository contains an experimental framework for **automated REST API testing** that combines **reinforcement learning (Q‑Learning)** with **large language model (LLM) support** for semantic request generation.
-The project was developed as part of a **Master’s thesis** focused on applying artificial intelligence to software testing automation.
+The project was developed as part of a **Master’s thesis** focused on applying artificial intelligence to software testing automation at Wrocław University of Science and Technology.

 ## Project Overview